metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 ## Dolphins @ Steelers

 Miami willing to gamble.
 The defense tried a jailbreak blitz on a 3rd-and-20 in order to push the Steelers out of field goal range.
 Instead, Mason Rudolph was able to hit a short crosser for a long-developing 45-yard touchdown.

+Fitzpatrick a major gambler, even under pressure.
+No surprise.